jaequery/hak/README.md

 hak create somesite
 ```

-This will have created somsite in your current working directory.
+This will have created somesite in your current working directory.

 #### Start site